RedisGraph/RedisGraph/docs/configuration.md

 Conversely, increasing it might improve performance for write-heavy workloads but will increase memory consumption.

+If the passed argument was not a power of 2, it will be rounded to the next-greatest power of 2 to improve memory alignment.

 This configuration can only be set when the module loads.

 ### Default